villesundell/villesundell/my-erdős-and-other-numbers.md

 ## Method
 While the [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is originally measured from co-authored academic articles, some sources, such as Wikidata, implicitly conform to a broader definition of the [Erdős-Bacon-Sabbath project](https://erdosbaconsabbath.fandom.com/wiki/Special:AllPages) (see the [Douglas Adams Wikidata item](https://www.wikidata.org/wiki/Q42), which is the resident showcase item on the [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)), covering all works of the same kind (in the case of Adams' Erdős number, including non-academic books linking Adams to the academic circle and Paul Erdős via [Mark Carwardine](https://www.wikidata.org/wiki/Q897408)).

-**In this document, we follow the format and interpretation of [the original Erdős-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues?q=is%3Aissue), linking all works of the same kind, such as acting in general instead of only in movies, and publication instead of scientific paper, etc.** For reference, Douglas Adams is discussed in [GitHub issue #16](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16).
+**In this document, we follow the format and interpretation of [the original Erdős-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues?q=is%3Aissue), linking all works of the same kind, such as acting in general instead of only in movies, and publication instead of scientific paper, etc.** For reference, Douglas Adams is discussed in their [GitHub issue #16](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16).

 ## Erdős 5 (via Stian Rødven Eide)
 I am linked to [Paul Erdős](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) via academic [Stian Rødven Eide](https://www.wikidata.org/wiki/Q101662382) ([Erdős 4](https://www.csauthors.net/stian-rodven-eide/)), with whom I published a book in 2009 called "[Free Beer 1.0](https://www.wikidata.org/wiki/Q121505012)" with a few others ([Amazon](https://www.amazon.com/dp/B005D2ZUUA)), giving me an Erdős number of 5 by the broader interpretation above.
 The book has been [cited](https://scholar.google.com/scholar?cites=17471154990118781681) in academic literature.